Betty Bee

 Almanac è sostenuto da:

-Love in the twenty-first century is completely extinct (though, in truth, it has never really existed in any era).
-Everything that is, or has been, called “love” should be examined case by case, emotion by emotion, and in the end all that would remain is a “need for emotion”, something to be switched on or off as required.
-Perhaps there was once a greater need for it: life was far more constrained, particularly for women confined to the domestic sphere.
-As for the present day—as a woman—I have far too much to do to concern myself with men as well.
-Let them stay with their mothers and continue believing that this is what endless love means.
+‘Love in the year 2000 is completely extinct (though in reality, it has never existed in any era); everything believed or once believed to be “love” should be analysed case by case, emotion by emotion, and in the end, nothing would remain but a “need for emotion”, to be switched on or off as required.
+Once, perhaps, there was a greater need for this: life was far more constrained, particularly for women confined to the domestic sphere.
+Coming to the present day – as a woman – I am too busy to look after a man “as well”: let him stay with his mother and continue to believe that that is endless love.

 Conjugal love is no longer enough; it has become obsolete because women have entirely different needs.
 I will not go any further, for fear that my wisdom might be trivialised.
 Let the dreamers dream!
-(After all, I am—as ever—in love.)
+(After all, I am – as – ever in love.)

 -